department-of-veterans-affairs/platform-support-slackbot/README.md

+# Platform Support Slack Bot

+To start the slack bot locally:

+`$ yarn start`

+or

+`$ npm run start`

+Note: In order for Slack to communicate with the slack bot, you must either deploy it or use a tunneling tool like ngrok.

-# Local Development with ngrok
+## Local Development with ngrok

 ngrok exposes a external URL and tunnels HTTP requests to your local machine for development so you don't have to stand up a server for development.